-Suzy was the US Junior Record Holder at 1500m and won 3 National Junior Titles in High School.
+Suzy Favor Hamilton was the US Junior Record Holder at 1500m and won 3 National Junior Titles in High School.
 She was named by Scholastic Sports Magazine as one of the top 100 High School Athletes of the Century and was inducted into the US National High School Sports Hall of Fame in 2010.

 At the University of Wisconsin, Suzy won a record nine NCAA Titles and 32 Big-Ten Championships.
 She won the Honda Cup and Babe Zaharias Awards for Top Female Collegiate Athlete in the country.
 She was named by the Big-Ten Network as the top Female Athlete in Conference History.

 During her running career, Suzy appeared in national ads for Nike, Reebok, Oakley, Clairol, and Proctor & Gamble to name a few.
-She was prominently featured in publications such as Vogue, Cosmopolitan, People, Rolling Stone, Harper’s Bazaar, Sports Illustrated & appeared on the cover of Runner’s World three times.
+She was prominently featured in publications such as Vogue, Cosmopolitan, People, Rolling Stone, Harper’s Bazaar, and Sports Illustrated & appeared on the cover of Runner’s World three times.